eamoany/serverstatsreport/README.md

 cd /root<br />
 https://github.com/eamoany/serverstatsreport.git<br />

-#create a folder on webserver DocRoot:
+#create a folder on webserver DocRoot:<br />
-If its Apache and its the default DocRoot,then create folder as below mkdir -p /var/www/html/serverstatsreport copy the contents of the html folder to the folder /var/www/html/serverstatsreport
+If its Apache and its the default DocRoot,then create folder as below<br />
+mkdir -p /var/www/html/serverstatsreport<br />
+copy the contents of the html folder to the folder /var/www/html/serverstatsreport<br />

-#modifications and customisation
+#modifications and customisation<br />
-1. You need to edit server-list and enter your IPs
+1. You need to edit server-list and enter your IPs<br />
-2. You can also edit the stats.sh to modify the html templates.You can add your logo as well
+2. You can also edit the stats.sh to modify the html templates.You can add your logo as well<br />

-Finally you need to create a cron job for time you want the script to be runing.In my lab, i have set to 11:55pm GMT 55 11 * * * /bin/sh /root/scripts/serverstatsreport.sh 2>&1
+Finally you need to create a cron job for time you want the script to be runing.In my lab, i have set to 11:55pm GMT<br />
+55 11 * * * /bin/sh /root/scripts/serverstatsreport.sh 2>&1<br />